 We both have maxed out our Tax Free Savings Account (TFSA) for 2021 which is $75,500 each plus any gains earned over the years.

 Our TFSA Portfolio only consists of Canadian equities.
 Beginning of this year we have added new securities to our holdings.

 We keep a watchlist of potential companies that we will partner in the future that meet our criteria.

 Below is our TFSA monthly dividend income for the current year and previous two years:

 The effects of COVID 19 pandemic and oil price war early last year 2020 led to the temporary closure of many businesses and for some, a permanent one due to the threat of the virus.
 For all those reasons, this has led to massive job losses around the world and significant losses in companies earnings.
 No one has gotten off the hook, even the greatest dividend investor of all time Warren Buffett.

-Therefore, in an effort to keep many businesses afloat, some of these companies have decided to reduce or cut their dividends.
+Therefore, in an effort to keep many businesses and corporations afloat, some of these companies have decided to reduce or cut their dividends.